-A full time or part time employee's annual salary is in satisfaction of all hours worked, including reasonable additional hours above the employee's ordinary hours, and is in satisfaction of any minimum entitlements (including without limitation, minimum wages, overtime rates, penalty rates, allowances and leave loadings) under any legislation or relevant award to which the employee may be entitled as a consequence of his or her employment.
+A full time or part time employee's annual salary is in satisfaction of all hours worked, including reasonable additional hours above the employee's ordinary hours, and is in satisfaction of any minimum entitlements (including without limitation, minimum wages, overtime rates, penalty rates and allowances) under any legislation or relevant award to which the employee may be entitled as a consequence of his or her employment.

-A casual employee's hourly rate of pay is in satisfaction of any minimum entitlements (including without limitation, minimum wages, overtime rates, penalty rates, allowances and leave loadings) under any legislation or relevant award to which the employee may be entitled as a consequence of his or her employment.
+A casual employee's hourly rate of pay is in satisfaction of any minimum entitlements (including without limitation, minimum wages, overtime rates, penalty rates and allowances) under any legislation or relevant award to which the employee may be entitled as a consequence of his or her employment.